jtrauer/epi_model_r/README.md

 strings".
 In addition, the string "age" has specific behaviour, as described below and so should not be used unless this behaviour is specifically desired.

+### Naming of strata
+The strata levels to be implemented are typically submitted as a list of string/character variables for the names of these levels as the second argument to the stratify method.
+Alternatively, if an integer value is submitted, the levels will be automatically considered to be all the integer values from one to this value (e.g. 1, 2, 3 if 3 is submitted).
+Otherwise, if an alternative single value (e.g float, boolean) is submitted, stratification will fail.

+### Request for compartments to which stratification should apply
+The third argument to the stratify method is the last required argument and is a list of the base compartments to which the stratification should apply.
+For example, for features of the active infection state, only the name of this state would be applied.
+If an empty list/vector is supplied, the assumption is made that the stratification should apply to all compartments, which would be the typically assumption for conditions that affect or are features of the entire population (e.g. comorbidities, geographical regions, etc.).
+Accordingly, for the case of age, the compartments for stratification must be provided as an empty list or an error will occur.

 ### Age stratification
 As noted above, the stratification name should be "age" when this behaviour is required.